-However true Christians and believers are far beyond these worldly acts.
-Like what I have said earlier, as Christians, followers of Jesus Christ, we want to live spiritually, morally, mentally, and physically clean.
+However, true Christian believers are far beyond these worldly acts.
+As Christians, followers of Jesus, we want to live spiritually, morally, mentally, and physically clean, as I have said earlier.
 So, we strive very hard to do this.

-My take on this?
-Something much is bad, and something less is bad.
-It was mentioned that God is delighted to just scale (Proverbs 11:1).
-So, as a Christian it’s our responsibility to balance our acts in terms of dressing up, how we response, how to walk our life, pretty much everything we do.
-It should be just and balance for it pleases our God Almighty.
+What’s my take on it?
+Too much of something is bad, and too little is bad.
+It was mentioned that God is pleased to just scale (Proverbs 11:1).
+Therefore, as Christian believers, it’s our duty to balance our actions regarding everything, including how we dress, respond, decide, and basically walk our lives.

 9. Christians has saint statues or cross.

 In Christianity worshiping an idol or idolatry is a penal sin.
-In fact, this is primary in the ten commandments.
+In fact, this is primarily in the ten commandments.
 Exodus 20:4-6 and Deuteronomy 5:8-10 mentioned that “Thou shalt not make unto thee any graven image” because we are commanded to bow down only to our God Almighty (Exodus 20:2-3 and Deuteronomy 5:6-7).
-Because of this, there are Christian sects and religions who does not own, believe, or do religious rituals that is associated with saint statues or the cross itself.
+Because of this, there are Christian sects and religions that do not own, believe or do religious rituals that are associated with saint statues or the cross itself.

-I don’t personally have saint statues nor cross; my faith is more of spiritual than symbolism.
-God is unseen from the beginning and until the end.
-We don’t need any symbol or signs of His presence nor His messengers and prophets like Jesus, Abraham, Moses, Joseph and others.
+I don’t personally have saint statues or crosses; my faith is more spiritual than symbolism.
+God is unseen from the beginning until the end.
+We don’t need any symbol or signs of His presence nor His messengers and prophets like Jesus, Abraham, Moses, Joseph, and others.
 In the story of Jesus and the Samaritan Woman; Jesus said (John 4:24) “God is Spirit, and His worshipers must worship Him in spirit and in truth”.

-Although yes, there are indeed Christians who uses saint statues and cross to express their faith, and that we fully respect.
+Although yes, there are indeed Christians who use saint statues and cross to express their faith, and that I fully respect.

 10. Christians are Roman Catholics.

-This is obviously myth because I already mentioned different religions above.
+This is obviously a myth because I already mentioned different Christian sects above.
 But I must admit that Catholics are humongous in numbers.
 In fact, 3 of my dearest best friends are strong Roman Catholics.
 An article says that there are an estimated 1.2 billion Roman Catholics in the world, according to Vatican figures.
-A lot of them is in Latin America with 483 million in numbers and the least is in Oceania with 9 million figures.
+A lot of them are in Latin America with 483 million in numbers and the least is in Oceania with 9 million figures.

-There you go!
-I hope I have broken the spell!
-My takeaway on this, regardless of what religion and faith you have, there is only one common ground for all of us.
-Love – to love one another!
+There you go, Lounger!
+I hope I have debunked many Christian and Christianity myths!
+Honestly, regardless of what religion and faith you have, or even if you don’t believe in God, there is only one common ground for all of us.
+Love.
+To love one another!
 Because…

 Love is a universal language that is spoken not only by humans but by animals and nature too!